synfinatic/aws-sso-cli/README.md

 ### What is not encrypted?

  * Contents of user defined `~/.aws-sso/config.yaml`
- * Meta data associated with the AWS Roles fetched via AWS SSO in `~/.aws-sso/cache.json`
+ * Metadata associated with the AWS Roles fetched via AWS SSO in `~/.aws-sso/cache.json`
     * Email address tied to the account (root user)
     * AWS Account Alias
     * AWS Role ARN